bank-vaults/bank-vaults.dev/styleguide.md

 - Some custom shortcodes in `layouts/shortcodes/`
 - Custom css classes and variables are in `assets/scss/_styles_project.scss` and `assets/scss/_variables_project.scss`
 - Customized package for the prism.js code highlighter package to include download button for code snippet files included with the `include-code` shortcode.

+## Getting help

+With questions about styling, theme customizations, and the Docsy theme in general, [open a discussion on the Docsy GitHub](https://github.com/google/docsy/discussions/).

+With Hugo-specific questions, use the [Hugo forum](https://discourse.gohugo.io/).